chesseraf/chess-knight-board-traversal/README.md

 All solvers can solve a 1000 x 1000 board in 25 seconds.
 The solvers without prespecified endpoints can solve a 1000 x 1000 board in 10 seconds

+There is an option to add extra randomness which should preserve similar statistics.

 ## Getting Started